Tourism Brittany

 During this stopover, you will discover:

-• The most spectacular view in Saint-Malo: the view of the English Channel, the forts and the islets surrounding the town.
+• The most spectacular view in Saint-Malo: the vista of the English Channel, the forts and the islets surrounding the town.

-• The island of Cézembre: this island was once connected to the mainland before sea levels rose.
+• The island of Cézembre: this island was once connected to the mainland before the sea level rose.

 • Cézembre during the Second World War: one of the most heavily bombed places in Europe during the Liberation.